ollieatkinson/Eumorphic/README.md

 # Eumorphic

-[Sugar for type preserving heterogeneous containers in Swift]
+[Better support for heterogeneous containers in Swift]

 ---